kristianmandrup/graph-schema-json-writer/Readme.md

 - `extends` class
 - implements `interfaces`
 - decorators for class itself and fields and properties
-- imports for the decorators
-- TODO: imports for superclass extended and interfaces implemented
+  - imports for the decorators, interfaces and class extended

 ```js
 import { schemaToJS } from "../src/schema";